 WIND: Alaska has world-class wind energy resources, especially along the coastal and western regions of our State.
 There are 31 rural Alaskan communities that already have good opportunities for wind generation-and 17 more that are "potentially attractive."
 There are at least seven projects currently operational with another eight in the planning stages.
 The potential is obvious in locations like Kotzebue, Upper Cook Inlet, the Lake and Peninsula area.
-Barriers to harnessing wind power include high development costs, the need for trained maintenance, problems of land ownership and licensing, and the absence of public incentives to wind
+Barriers to harnessing wind power include high development costs, the need for trained maintenance, problems of land ownership and licensing, and the absence of public incentives to wind developers.

 HYDRO: Existing hydro generation produces nearly 25 percent of the state's electricity.
 But Alaska also has almost 45 billion watts of large and small hydro potential, more than any other state.
-Hydro also brings its problems, especially regarding environmental damage; but eight billion watts of the state's potential is in small projects that produce less than one million watts-and which don't require dam conalso requires the homeowner or community to make up-front capital investments, largely without public incentives from the state or federal governments.
+Hydro also brings its problems, especially regarding environmental damage; but eight billion watts of the state's potential is in small $projects\ that\ produce\ less\ than\ one\ million\ watts-and\ which\ don't\ require\ dam\ construction.$ also requires the homeowner or community to make up-front capital investments, largely without public incentives from the state or federal governments.
+OCEAN WAVE ACTION: Alaska has over 34,000 miles of coastline, making it one of the best ocean energy resources in the world.
+The total wave potential, just on Alaska's southern coast, could produce almost 300 times the electricity used in the entire state each year.
+But the significant barrier to wave development is often the distance between the resource and the demand, requiring costly transmission infrastructure.

 SOLAR: Summer in Alaska produces a huge amount of sunlight; but winter darkness is the time of greatest energy demand.
 Large-scale solar projects do not presently have a great potential; but in some places, small projects are possible.
-This
+This also requires the homeowner or community to make up-front capital investments, largely without public incentives from the state or federal governments.